 When a commit is made, a new version of the data in your repository is created and stored, along with all previous versions.
 The full set of commits and objects in the repository database constitutes the repository history.
 Ideally, you should change the history of a repository just by adding new commits.
-However, sometimes it is useful to rewrite parts of the history or to change its structure, to more clearly reflect the work that it has been done.
-GeoGig provides several commands and options than alter the current history of a repository.
+However, sometimes it is useful to rewrite parts of the history, or to change its structure, to more clearly reflect the work that has been done.
+GeoGig provides several commands and options that alter the history of a repository.

 Modifying the history of a repository is safe as long as you are not sharing it and are sure that no one else is basing work on it.
 If this is not the case, pull operations from other repositories whose history has not been rewritten in the same way are likely to involve conflicts.